VRHIKKY/VketCloudSDK_Documents/docs/WorldEditingTips/Gizmos.en.md

 ![Gizmos_8](./img/Gizmos_8.jpg)

-The icon color changes based on the state of the corresponding component:
+The icon color changes based on the state of the corresponding component:<br>
-White: Normal state
+White: Normal state<br>
-Yellow: Warning
+Yellow: Warning<br>
-Red: Error
+Red: Error<br>

 The number below the icon
 Displays the render priority number set in the Rendering Settings.